craigvandotcom/Simil8/README.md

 # Multi-Input to Tweet Bot

 ## Overview
 This project is an advanced social media automation tool that integrates various input sources to generate tweets and threads.
 It currently supports:
 - Monitoring specified Discord channels for new messages
 - Fetching highlights from Readwise
-- Generating tweet variations and threads using OpenAI's GPT model
+- Generating tweet variations and threads using OpenAI's GPT model or Anthropic's Claude model
 - Posting content to social media using Typefully

 ## Features